j4ra/grcis/newmodules/JaroslavNejedly-AdvancedBackground/README.md

 For custom preset example you can look at [DemoSceneCustomPreset.cs.](DemoSceneCustomPreset.cs)

 If you are using different up vector in your scene you have to set it correctly in the advanced background.
-The following line changes the default up vector  `background = new AdvancedBackground(Vector3d.UnitZ);`
+The following line changes the default up vector to be in the Z-direction `background = new AdvancedBackground(Vector3d.UnitZ);`

 #### Sample scene script: DemoScene.cs